-This post on the coronavirus impact on real estate sales here in Silicon Valley is updated every few days, so please keep checking back often.
-The situation is changing daily, both overall and in terms of real estate restrictions and market activity.
+This post on the coronavirus impact on real estate sales here in Silicon Valley is updated periodically, depending on unfolding events, so please check back often.

 Escrow challenges include these:

 - The buyer and seller real estate agents do not attend the sign off at the end of escrow.
 The notary wants less exposure to people who aren’t essential at that meeting.

 - Appraisals were drive by in many cases for awhile, but now most are going inside.
 However, they generally want to be alone and not have a Realtor or other person be present.

 - There is an addenda from the California association of Realtors to address closing and other delays due to Covid-19.
 Some companies may create their own similar addenda for the coronavirus escrow complications and delays as they won’t like the language in the CAR form.

 - There’s also a listing agreement addenda regarding the risks of having visitors into the home.

 What should home buyers or sellers do with this concern about the Covid-19 virus now?